Having someone s physical company might not be enough to get rid of feelings

 You could tell your partner ‘I feel very tired, I slept at 3 am last

-every issue is concerning as you would always feel like your problems
+issue is concerning as you would always feel like your problems don t matter

-listen to you at all, or they could hear you out and not care about you,
+to you at all, or they could hear you out and not care about you, your

-your concerns, or anything that you have to say.
-Both of these are
+concerns, or anything that you have to say.
+Both of these are problematic and

 Things You Can Do To Come Out Of This Situation